 Say: We are going to play a guessing game.
 Let's see, I have something in this bag that is soft and white.
 What is it?
-Allow a child to come and try to guess what the object is only by feeling it and without looking.
+Allow a child to come and try to guess

 Continue with another item and another child guessing until you have used all the things you brought.